 Water-based exercises like water treadmill and swimming are lower impact ways to keep your dog active without putting too much strain on their muscles and joints.

-- Feed a low-carb diet that your dog likes.
+- Feed a low-carb diet that your dog likes and eats on a regulated schedule.

 - Treat minimally and use healthy alternatives like cucumbers or homemade treats.